Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Based on LXC cookbook.
 All structures used to build LXC containers can be specified in the Vagabondfile

+No image shipping

+Possible advantage to Docker, would build outside your workstation on structure - but basically re-building vagrant at that point

 ## What will we do now?
 What needs to happen next?